sonamoo/favorite-movie-trailers/README.md

 # Favorite Movie Trailer

-This is a first project for a [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004)
+This is a first project for a [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
-It uses a fresh tomates API to generate a static website displaying movies lists and links to the youtube movie trailer video.
+It uses a fresh tomates API to generate a static website displaying movies' lists and links to the youtube movie trailer videos.

 ## Python is required